 200 BCE to 500 CE: Unknown Artists: Nazca Lines [Nazca Desert; Peru]

-The Monkey and Spider shown above are two of the ancient geoglyphs found over a 190 sq. mi. area in the Nazca Desert (also spelled Nasca) in southern Peru.
-The monkey is 310 ft. by 190 ft.; the spider is 150 ft. long.
+The Monkey, Condor and Spider (or Ant?) shown above are three of the ancient geoglyphs found over a 190 sq. mi. area in the Nazca Desert (also spelled Nasca) in southern Peru.
+The monkey is 310 ft. by 190 ft.; the condor is 446 feet long and the spider is 150 ft. long.
 In addition to 70 depictions of animals and plants, the artists drew 300 geometric figures and over 800 straight lines.
 The designs were made by removing the reddish iron oxide coated pebbles from the ground, uncovering the lighter lime-filled clay beneath, which combines with mist to form a hard layer that resists erosion.
 Although some of the shapes can be made out from nearby hills, the full effect of the figures can only be obtained from the air.
 The purpose of the lines is unclear: some of the lines may mark the rising and setting of the sun and other heavenly bodies; others may have been designed to communicate with gods living in the sky, to designate paths to places of worship or to plead with the gods for water.
 Erich von Daniken’s theory that the lines were made by alien astronauts has been thoroughly debunked.
 UNESCO World Heritage Site (1994).

 c.
 500 CE: Unknown Artist: Relief Sculptures, Vishnu Temple (Dashavatara Temple; Gupta Temple) [Gupta Period; Deogarh, India]